 Business students who achieve a grade point average of 3.75 for any semester in which they complete 12 graded degree credits will have their names on the dean’s list.
 A permanent record of this achievement is entered on the student’s transcript.
 Students with I, P, or U on their grade report will automatically be ineligible for the dean’s list.
 Subsequent academic action may change eligibility.

 Graduating with Distinction

 The Office of the Registrar compiles a preliminary list of business students eligible for distinction.
 These students are eligible to wear an honors stole with their commencement attire.
-The Undergraduate Academic Services Office (UAS) will notify eligible students via email 2-3 weeks before the commencement ceremony.
+The BBA Advising Center will notify eligible students via email 2-3 weeks before the commencement ceremony.

 Distinction is awarded to graduated business students who meet the following criteria:

 - At least sixty (60) credits earned (in residence) at UW-Madison

 - A cumulative UW-Madison GPA in the top twenty percent (20%) of the graduating business class

 Please note that students on the preliminary list for distinction may or may not receive distinction.
 The distinction designation is subject to change and is dependent upon official graduation date (semester), number of students graduating, and final grade calculations, including last semester and in-progress courses.

 Students who graduate with distinction are eligible to wear a cardinal stole with their commencement attire.
 The stoles can be obtained from the University Bookstore with a deposit and do not need to be ordered in advance.
 More information on graduation attire can be found on the site of the Secretary of the Faculty.

 “Graduated with Distinction” is notated on official transcripts only.